transparency-dev/witness-network/site/content/_index.md

 A few community members maintain:

-  - A list of approved logs.
+  - A list of approved logs (in fact, multiple lists for testing/staging/production).
-  - A table of participating witnesses.
+  - A table of participating witnesses (categorized by testing/staging/production)

-Participating witnesses periodically configure *all new logs* from the community list.
+Participating witnesses periodically configure *all new logs* from the list(s) they selected.
 In other words, the participating witnesses depend on the community maintainers' review and approval to automatically decide on new logs.

     Step 1: Ask maintainers       Step 2: Update log list ┌──────────────────────┐      ┌───────────────────────────────┐